ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getAudioDescription*

-Retrieves the current status of the Audio Description feature, indicating whether it is enabled or disabled.
-This feature ensures that audio descriptive tracks are prioritized over standard audio tracks, enhancing accessibility for visually impaired users.
+Retrieves the current status of the audio description feature, which provides additional audio narration for visually impaired users by describing on-screen actions, settings, and events.
+This function helps users ensure that the audio description feature is enabled or disabled according to their preferences, enhancing accessibility and inclusivity.

 ### Related Functions
-[setAudioDescription](#setAudioDescription) : Enables or disables the Audio Description feature.
+[setAudioDescription](#setAudioDescription) : Enables or disables the audio description feature.

 ### Events